How to Write an Abortion Argumentative Essay

 Abortion is one of the most controversial topics in modern society.
 Abortion has been practised in various cultures for thousands of years and was even prescribed by the ancient Greeks and Romans.
 However, modern views on abortion are much more polarized.
 Many people believe that abortion is a crime of murder, while others believe that it is a woman’s right to choose whether or not she wants to have a child.

-While there are many people who believe that abortion should be illegal or severely restricted, there are many more who think it should be completely legal.
+While many people believe that abortion should be illegal or severely restricted, there are many more who think it should be completely legal.
 There are many reasons why women may choose to have an abortion.
 Some of these reasons may include financial problems, health risks for the mother or child, rape and incest, and the fact that the woman may not want to have a child at all.
-In addition to these reasons, some women may choose abortion because they simply do not want to have a child at that time in their life.
+In addition to these reasons, some women may choose abortion because they do not want to have a child at that time in their life.
 While some people might say that this is selfish or irresponsible behavior on the part of the woman, others might argue that it is her body and her decision alone as to whether she wants to carry a pregnancy to full term or not.